 - Your new job location must be at least 50 miles farther from your old home than your old job was from your former home.

 - You must meet the time test.
 There are different time tests for employees and self-employed taxpayers.
 An employee must work full time for 39 weeks during the first 12 months after arrival.
 The self-employed taxpayer must work 78 weeks during the first 24 months of arrival.

 If you can meet these conditions you can deduct several moving expenses, including the cost of moving your household goods and personal effects, ordinary travel expenses including lodging, the costs of connecting and disconnecting utilities, costs of shipping your car and household pets, and the cost of storing and insuring household goods.

+Are you in the military?
 Active duty military are still eligible to deduct some of their moving expenses.
 Read this article for more information.